rust-lang/lang-team/src/decision_process/reference.md

   - If in a decision period: set all members other than the one issuing the command to have a blank status.
 Preserve the last set status of the person issuing the `restart`.
-  - Note: if the last set status of any team members were immutable, the decision will continue to be treated as immutable until all such members set an explicit status otherwise.
+  - Note: if the last set status of any team members were irreversible, the decision will continue to be treated as irreversible until all such members set an explicit status otherwise.
 - `rustbot cancel`
   - If not in a decision period: error